OCSDB/microprocessors-course-knack-2/README.md

 4.Install the Nano, LED, resistor, push button switch, and connecting wires as shown below

-5.Load the program “SimpleToggle_PB_LED” to toggle the LED with the switch.
+5.Load the program “Simple_PB_LED” to toggle the LED with the switch.
 In other words, press once to change the state of the LED.
 Examine the program.

+6.Load the program “SimpleToggle_PB_LED” to toggle the LED with the switch.
+In other words, press once to change the state of the LED.
+Examine the program.

-6. Carefully examine the operation of this program.
+7. Carefully examine the operation of this program.
 It will not work in a reliable manner.
 Your task will be to rewrite the program to make it reliable.

 ## Teminology